ajstarks/deck/cmd/decksh/README.md

 	polygon "xcoords" "ycoords" [color] [opacity]

 For lines specify the coordinates for the beginning and end points.
-For arc, specify the location of the center point, its width and height, and beginning and ending angles.
 Curve is a quadratic bezier: specify the beginning location, the control point, and ending location.
+For arcs, specify the location of the center point, its width and height, and the beginning and ending angles.
 Size, color and opacity are optional, and defaults are applied.

 	line    x1 y1 x2 y2       [size] [color] [opacity]
+	curve   x1 y1 x2 y2 x3 y3 [size] [color] [opacity]
-	arc     x y w h a1 a2     [size] [color] [opacity] curve   x1 y1 x2 y2 x3 y3 [size] [color] [opacity]
+	arc     x y w h a1 a2     [size] [color] [opacity]

 ## Charts